digime/digime-sdk-ios/README.md

 ## Decryption
 There are no additional steps necessary to decrypt the data, the SDK handles the decryption and cryptography management behind the scenes.

-## Example
+## Example Objective-C
-To see SDK in action first:
+To see SDK in action in an Objective-C project:

 1. Follow above steps to request App ID, and p12 password from Digi.me Ltd

 	> Contract ID from Digi.me, p12 file are already provided in the Example app.

 2. Copy this repository and open `Example/DigiMeSDKExample.xcworkspace`